-- Ignoring or blanking colleagues, or not including people in teamwork or social activities;
+- Ignoring or blanking colleagues, or not including people in teamwork or social activities.

-- Poor manners and rudeness, such as talking over people in meetings;
+- Poor manners and rudeness, such as talking over people in meetings.

-- Taking credit for other people’s work or ideas;
+- Taking credit for other people’s work or ideas.

-- Excessive personal use of work equipment, the internet, email or phone;
+- Excessive personal use of work equipment, the internet, email or phone.

 - Poor personal hygiene.

-The HSE believes there are many causes of conflict in the retail, hospitality or the public facing environment.
+There are many causes of conflict in the retail, hospitality or the public facing environment.
 Some may be easy to identify, such as frustration, anger, misunderstanding, stress, communication problems, conflict with authority and theft or robbery.

-It can be difficult to identify early signs of workplace conflict, which makes training staff in recognising and resolving conflict a vital investment in a organisation’s people skills.
+It can be difficult to identify early signs of workplace conflict, which makes training staff in recognising and resolving conflict a vital investment in an organisation’s people skills.
 Once triggers are identified, managers and employees can take positive action to resolve an issue before it gets out of hand.

 Major clues include changes in employee behaviour, such as: